-We have a team on the ground in Michigan with extensive knowledge of the state’s gambling market, from sports wagering to internet poker and real money Michigan online casino sites.
-Our experienced team regularly evaluates and reviews Michigan’s legal betting sites and apps.
+We have a team on the ground in Michigan with extensive knowledge of the state’s market, from sports wagering to internet poker and real money casino sites.
+Our experienced team regularly evaluates and reviews legal Michigan betting apps and sites.
 We report and update when new products, casino games and sites are introduced.

-Michigan already allowed commercial and tribal casino gambling when lawmakers enacted sweeping gambling expansion legislation, signed into law by Gov. Gretchen Whitmer in December 2019.
-The expansion included in-person and mobile sports betting, online casino gambling, online poker and Daily Fantasy Sports.
+Michigan already allowed commercial and tribal casinos when lawmakers enacted sweeping expansion legislation, signed into law by Gov. Gretchen Whitmer in December 2019.
+The expansion included in-person and mobile sports betting, online casino wagers, online poker and Daily Fantasy Sports.

-The Michigan Gaming Control Board is adopting rules and regulations for each.
-Projected launch dates:
+The Michigan Gaming Control Board adopted rules and regulations for each.
+Launch dates overview:

-In-person sports gambling: Began in March 2020 with the state’s first sports bet at MGM Grand Detroit.
+In-person sports betting: Began in March 2020 with the state’s first sports bet at MGM Grand Detroit.

 Daily Fantasy Sports: Industry leaders DraftKings and FanDuel were already operating in Michigan.
 Lawmakers formally legalized Daily Fantasy Sports, adding regulation and a tax structure.

-Michigan offers one of the widest range of gambling options in the U.S., including:
+Michigan offers one of the widest range of options in the U.S., including:

-RELATED: If You Love Slots But Get Tired of Waiting For Your Favorite Slot Machine To Open Up, Online Slots Are Right Up Your Alley.
-Not Only That, You Can Play Many Slots For Free Before Plunking Down Real Money.
+RELATED: If You Love Slots But Get Tired of Waiting For Your Favorite Slot Machine To Open Up, Michigan Online Slots Are Right Up Your Alley.
+Not Only That, You Can Play Many Michigan free slots Before Plunking Down Real Money.

-The list of Michigan online operators and the land-based Michigan casinos that they are affiliated with:
+The list of Michigan online operators and the land-based Michigan partners that they are affiliated with:

 |Online operator||License holder|